data301-2020-winter1/course-project-solo_303/images/README.md

-Any external images will be shoved in /images/ directory.
+There are currently _no_ external images in /images/